wolverine2k/crunchy/branches/andre/src/tests/test_vlam_editor.rst

-﻿vlam_editor.py tests
+vlam_editor.py tests
 ================================

-##
-##
-##
-##
-##
-Failing following changes to vlam_editor - removed the CrunchyPlugin dependency and the test does not deal with registering services properly.
-It will need to be corrected.

-Tested successfully with Python 2.4, 2.5 and 3.0a1
+Tested successfully with Python 2.4, 2.5, 3.0a1 and 3.0a2

 # Import vlam_editor, _ElementInterface, and editarea

   >>> import src.plugins.vlam_editor as vlam_editor
-  >>> import src.plugins.editarea as editarea
+  >>> import src.plugins.editarea
-  >>> from src.interface import Element, plugin
+  >>> from src.interface import Element, plugin, config

 # Used to create a fake page object